 "Georgius Agricola, De re metallica, 1556; "Soda Production at the Nile" after Plinius' Naturalis Historia XXXI 46"

-From September 2019 to June 2020, Jesús Muñoz Morcillo will be one of the scholars who will be conducting research at The Getty Research Institute under the theme “Art and Ecology”.
+From September 2019 to June 2020, Jesús Muñoz Morcillo will be one of the scholars conducting research at The Getty Research Institute under the theme “Art and Ecology”.

 Muñoz Morcillo’s research at the Getty focuses on “Ecphrastic Ecology in Renaissance Visual Culture” (September–June).
 During the fellowship, he organized an international colloquium with the title "Languages of Ecology: Ancient and Early Modern Approaches to Nature" on May 14, 2020.
 You can download the colloquium's program with abstracts here